longyan97/longyan97.github.io/_pages/about.md

 I direct the [HKUST(GZ) Security Research Lab](https://yanlong.site/team/), where we endeavor to protect the security and privacy of cutting-edge technologies such as embodied AI, Internet of Things, and ubiquitous computing.
 In particular, I seek to ensure trustworthy and confidential sensing and downstream computation in AI-based automation and user-computer interactions.
 We investigate both software and hardware stacks of computer systems.
+I am affiliated with the IoT and AI Thrusts of Information Hub, HKUST(GZ).

 Before joining HKUST(GZ), I received my PhD degree from the [University of Michigan, EECS](https://eecs.engin.umich.edu/), where I worked with [Kevin Fu](https://web.eecs.umich.edu/~kevinfu/) (Fellow of IEEE, ACM, AAAS).
 I completed my undergraduate study at Zhejiang University, where I worked with [Wenyuan Xu](https://scholar.google.com/citations?user=FCsdj0YAAAAJ&hl=en&oi=ao) (Fellow of IEEE) and [Xiaoyu Ji](https://scholar.google.com/citations?user=9D4UYBoAAAAJ&hl=en).